brunomfernandes45/aircraft-landings-scheduling/README.md

 [Insert Here Structure Tree]

 To run the project, Python 3.8 or higher is required, along with the dependencies listed in `requirements.txt`.
-After installing the dependencies, the solvers can be executed to test either single or multiple runway scenarios.
+After installing the dependencies, the solvers can be executed to test either single or multiple runway scenarios using different adjustable parameters.
 Results can be analyzed or visualized using the pre-built Jupyter notebooks provided.

 The repository also includes batch processing capabilities to test multiple datasets and strategy combinations automatically.
 Each run outputs performance metrics and detailed results for further analysis.